Check out our new FHA first-time homebuyers guide updated for 2024

 Fill out the application accurately and thoroughly.
 Make sure to double-check all information before submission to avoid delays.

-4. Attend Interview, if Necessary
+4. Attend Interview, If Necessary

 Some applicants may need to attend an interview as part of the application process.
 Be prepared to discuss your housing needs and provide any additional information requested.